-On February 3, 2023, the Commodity Futures Trading Commission Office of Inspector General (CFTC OIG) completed a modified peer review of the OIG.
-In its report, the CFTC OIG concluded that the OIG monitored the independent public accountants work that was planned in accordance with Generally Accepted Government Auditing Standards.
-The CFTC OIG issued one comment to the OIG which did not alter the CFTC OIG conclusion.
+No peer review of the OIG was conducted during this reporting period.
+On May 10, 2024, the U.S. Equal Employment Opportunity Commission Office of Inspector General (EEOC OIG) completed a modified peer review of the OIG.
+In its report, the EEOC OIG concluded that the OIG monitored the independent public accountants work that was planned in accordance with Generally Accepted Government Auditing Standards.
 There are no outstanding recommendations from this report.
-The next peer review will be conducted in the second half of fiscal year 2024 in accordance with the peer review schedule set by CIGIE.
+The next peer review will be conducted in the first half of fiscal year 2027 in accordance with the peer review schedule set by CIGIE.
 A copy of the report is available here on the OIG's website.

-Section 5(a)(16) Results of Peer Review Conducted by OIG
+Section 5(b)(16) Results of Peer Review Conducted by OIG

 This section requires a list of any peer reviews conducted of another inspector general during the reporting period, including a list of any outstanding recommendations made from any previous peer reviews.
-No peer review was conducted by our office during this reporting period.